Slavisa3/basic-php-course-part-2-Slavisa3/README.md

 # Beginners up course

-We will practise DateTime, Sessions, Cookies, Error Handling and we will use PDO to connect to MySQL server.
+We will practise DateTime and Regular Expressions.

 ## Date Time Tasks: